 How is negligence proved?

 Court room litigation in respect of personal injuries can be complex.
-However, there are important pieces of evidence that can be used to build a strong case in support of your claim.
+However, there are important pieces of evidence that can be used to build a strong case in support of any claim.
 These include: